 Beat This was founded in 2009 by two passionate music producers Lee Ashton and Ben Turner.
 They realised that there was a lack of extra curricula music activity in Peterborough and wanted to set up a service that would give people access to a wide range of interactive, hands-on musical and creative experiences.
-They decided to set up a charitable, not-for-profit social enterprise called Beat This, as the vehicle to deliver this service.
+They decided to set up a charitable, not-for-profit social enterprise called Beat This, as the vehicle to

 The first challenge for Beat This was to raise their profile quickly and to establish themselves in the minds of those they wanted to work with and for.
 Free workshops in their local shopping centre raised their profile in a very quick and public way.
 This led to them being asked by the local Pupil Referral network to deliver workshops at their centres and then to the council’s young people’s service at local Youth clubs.
 A workshop used music technology and produced a CD called meet the councillor in which young people recorded sound-bites having been introduced to their local councillor and raps by the young people about their lives.
 By choosing a project involving local councillors the council also became aware of the skills of the practitioners.
 By including high profile participants in their delivery they introduced themselves to others in a much more dynamic way than letters or emails could have.